Zlatan Čolaković

-Dr. Zlatan Čolaković (February 13, 1955 – 2008) was a Bosnian Homerist, philologist and researcher.
+Zlatan Čolaković (February 13, 1955 – 2008) was a Croatian Homerist, philologist and researcher.

 He graduated with a degree in Comparative Literature and Philosophy (1979), finished his Masters (1982) and completed his Doctorate in 1984 at the University of Zagreb Faculty of Philosophy.
 From 1984-1988, as a Fulbright scholar, he worked with Albert Lord at Harvard University in Milman Parry Collection, the Slavic division of the Widener Library.
 He lectured at Harvard University and at Waterloo University in Ontario, Canada.
 At Harvard, he worked on the Milman Parry Collection where he transcribed and edited texts and audio tapes of over 90,000 verses of Bosnian epic songs.
-At UCLA he held renown lecture "South Slavic Muslim Epics, Problems of Collecting, Editing and Publishing".
+At UCLA he held a renowned lecture "South Slavic Muslim Epics, Problems of Collecting, Editing and Publishing".
 He published the long essay with the same title in California Slavic Studies in which he proved the numerous mistakes in transcription of Harvard publications of South Slavic oral epics, history of collecting South Slavic epics and importance of preserving the epics on film.